 Esther McManus and Mark Simmonds

-Esther McManus' work bridges art, education, publishing and research to explore collaboration and participation. www.esthermcmanus.co.uk
+Working from London, Esther McManus' work bridges research, publishing and education to explore collaborative practices. www.esthermcmanus.co.uk

 Working from Liverpool, Mark Simmonds is interested in the ways and means of communication. www.marksimmonds.info.